Gainium/n8n-nodes-gainium/README.md

 # n8n-nodes-gainium

 Automate your crypto trading strategies with Gainium using n8n – the powerful workflow automation tool.
+The `n8n-nodes-gainiu5. **AI Agent as Trading Assistant**
+   Connect an OpenAI agent to Gainium using the Agent Tool node.
+Let the agent fetch live deal data and decide whether to reduce risk, pause bots, or rebalance positions.
+6. **Natural Language Bot Control**
+   Let users type plain English into Telegram or Slack (e.g. "Pause all BTC bots").
+An agent interprets the message and triggers the correct Gainium action node.
-The `n8n-nodes-gainium` package allows you to connect, trigger, and control your **crypto trading bots**, manage strategies, monitor deals, and more – all from inside n8n.
+7. **Adaptive Strategy Execution**ckage allows you to connect, trigger, and control your **crypto trading bots**, manage strategies, monitor deals, and more – all from inside n8n.

 ## ⚡ What is Gainium?